Chesapeake Energy (NYSE:CHK)

 Headquartered in Oklahoma City, Chesapeake Energy Corporation's (NYSE: CHK) operations are focused on discovering and developing its large and geographically diverse resource base of unconventional oil and natural gas assets onshore in the United States.

-This news release includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+This news release includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including the timing of the settlement, the size of the Exchange Offers and expected participation by certain holders of Existing Notes.
 Forward-looking statements are statements other than statements of historical fact.
-They include statements regarding the impact of the NYSE delisting notice and our ability to regain compliance with NYSE listing standards, results of our capital and operating program, planned capital expenditures, strategic transactions that might affect our debt levels and liquidity, the ability to consummate a reverse stock split and the assumptions on which such statements are based.
+They include statements regarding the timing of the settlement and the size of the exchange offers.
 Although we believe the expectations and forecasts reflected in the forward-looking statements are reasonable, we can give no assurance they will prove to have been correct.
 They can be affected by inaccurate or changed assumptions or by known or unknown risks and uncertainties.
-Factors that could cause actual results to differ materially from expected results include our ability to comply with the covenants under our revolving credit facilities and other indebtedness and the related impact on our ability to continue as a going concern, the volatility of oil, natural gas and NGL prices and other factors described under "Risk Factors" in Item 1A of our annual report on Form 10-K and our quarterly reports on Form 10-Q for the quarters ended March 31, 2019 and September 30, 2019 and any updates to those factors set forth in Chesapeake's subsequent quarterly reports on Form 10-Q or current reports on Form 8-K (available at http://www.chk.com/investors/sec-filings).
+Factors that could cause actual results to differ materially from expected results include our ability to comply with the covenants under our revolving credit facilities and other indebtedness and the related impact on our ability to continue as a going concern, the volatility of oil, natural gas and NGL prices and other factors described under "Risk Factors" in Item 1A of our annual report on Form 10-K and any updates to those factors set forth in Chesapeake's subsequent quarterly reports on Form 10-Q or current reports on Form 8-K.

 Brad Sylvester, CFA